isomerpages/enterprisesg-sac/_resources/SAC Documents/Certification Body Accreditation.md

 third_nav_title: SAC Documents
 variant: tiptap
 ---
-<p>3A certification body must be fully conversant and comply with the relevant
+<p>A certification body must be fully conversant and comply with the relevant
 standards and criteria to be accredited.
 The standards, specific criteria and related documents for the SAC accreditation are as below:</p>
 <h3>Publications for All Certification Programmes</h3>